 Price: $129.95.
 Free feature limited trial.

-- Records multiple monitors
+- Can record screen on multiple monitors

 - Allows you to add distinctive and custom watermarks